 - The wide, rounded toebox is too big for some

-- They’re slippery on wet pavement
+- Slippery on wet pavement

 The Topo Athletic Specter is a bouncy, lightweight road running shoe with a wide, rounded toebox for which the brand is known.
 This wide toebox lets toes stretch and splay out, accommodating feet that run wider toward the front.
 They work especially well for those with a wide ball of the foot and medium or narrow heel.
 This is the brand’s first cushioned shoe designed for high performance, and according to our testers, they pretty much nailed it.
-Oh, and when we say cushioned, we mean it — with 35 millimeters of stack height at the heel and only a 5-millimeter drop, this shoe has some foam underfoot.
+Oh, and when we say cushioned, we mean it — with 35 millimeters of stack height at the heel and only a 5-millimeter drop, this shoe has some serious foam underfoot.
 Yet, its rocker profile design enhances its responsiveness and forward propulsion.

 Actual Weight (U.S. men’s 9): 8.2 ounces (232 grams) | Stack Height: 35/30 millimeters heel/toe | Drop: 5 millimeters

 Best Stable Cushioned Running Shoe: Nike Invincible 3 ($190)